omkarfadtare/Essential/README.md

 __2) GCM (Git Credential Managers):__
 - Enhances authentication by caching credentials.
 - GCM is a one-time process, often requires logging in with a browser.
 - By default, GCM is installed at the time of Git installation.
-But if it is not installed follow below steps:
-- If GCM is not installed in system you can download GCM from [here](https://github.com/git-ecosystem/git-credential-manager/releases).
+- If GCM is not installed in system you can download GCM from [here](https://github.com/git-ecosystem/git-credential-manager/releases)

 > Step to check whether GCM is installed or not using below command in Git Bash:
   - ```ruby